 The purpose of an HOA management company is to relieve the board of tedious administrative tasks and maximize the efficiency of the association.
 Like many partnerships, the relationship between a management company and an HOA can deteriorate, even after a strong start.
+This may prompt an HOA to begin planning how to change HOA management companies.

 - There is a breakdown of essential communication